 Celebrate Woman Today joins the fine efforts of the National Rosacea Society and of Cynthia Nixon’s to make rosacea facts known and familiar to as many women out there as possible.
 If we succeed in our women to learn and be aware of this skin condition, we shall succeed in bringing more smiles and more happy moments to the 16 million Americans out there who need our help today.

-I have been very fortunate to have a chance to ask Cynthia Nixon about her personal experience with rosacea and how she’s been dealing with it, being in the public eye and in such an incredibly demanding role of the incredibly popular show.
+I have been very fortunate to have a chance to ask Cynthia Nixon about her personal experience of living with rosacea and how she’s been dealing with it, being in the public eye and in such an incredibly demanding role of the incredibly popular show.
 Here’s what Cynthia shared from her heart about this very personal skin condition.

 Q. Cynthia, what were the first signs that something wrong was happening with your skin?
 Were you scared?